Babelomurex benoiti

 Babelomurex benoiti is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 Description

 Its shell is white-yellowish with many small ridges.
 The shell is normally 20mm – 45mm in length, the mean being around 38mm.

+(Original description in Latin) The shell is ovate-turreted and sharp, featuring highly convex whorls.
+These whorls are longitudinally plicated (folded), distinctly carinated (keeled), and encircled transversely by overlapping, imbricated scales.
+Around the keel, a series of triangular, recurved, and oblong laminae are spirally arranged.
+The outer lip is sulcate (grooved), the tail is extended, and the siphonal canal is wide open.

 Distribution

 The species occurs in the Eastern Mediterranean Sea, off the coasts of Sardinia, Greece and Turkey.